FreeCAD/DevelopersHandbook/technical/libpack.md

 # Maintaining the FreeCAD LibPack for Windows

 To create a new LibPack for Windows, begin by creating an empty directory.
-The suggested naming scheme is to name it "LibPack-XX-YY-ARCH" where XX is the release of FreeCAD the pack is intented to work with, YY is a version number of the LibPack itself, and ARCH is the architecture the LibPack was build for (e.g. x86_64 or arm64).
+The suggested naming scheme is to name it "LibPack-XX-YY-ARCH" where XX is the release of FreeCAD the pack is intended to work with, YY is a version number of the LibPack itself, and ARCH is the architecture the LibPack was build for (e.g. x86_64 or arm64).
 The rest of this document will refer to that directory as *LIBPACK*.